 Eric's called Oregon his home for the last 15 years, and guides for Northwest Fly Fishing Outfitters out of Portland when he's not in Alaska.
 This has him targeting anadromous fish year round.
-Eric is a G.Loomis Pro Ambassador, our Spey Guru, Social Media Manager, and a Steelhead fanatic.
+Eric is a G.Loomis Elite Ambassador, our Spey Guru, Social Media Manager, and a Steelhead fanatic.
 This will be his 8th season on the Goodnews.

 Ross is our go-to man when it comes to the Middle Fork branch.
-From chucking streamers to Indy fishing with flesh & beads, he's got you covered.
-His nickname "Smiley" is a nod to his laid back personality and relaxed guiding style.
-There's no wonder why he stays busy guiding back home in Michigan for Trout and Steelhead.
+From chucking streamers to Indy fishing with flesh & beads, he's got it all.
+Running up to the Braids, or staying close to Tidewater, Ross is always giving clients his best effort.
+There's no wonder why he stays busy in the off season running Swanson River Guide Service back home in Michigan.
 With a recent degree in Communications from Ferris University, he's bringing back all his knowledge to GNRL for his 5th season.

 Kyle has been putting on quite the Grayling clinic lately, taping multiple fish over 20 inches the last few seasons.
 Last year he stepped up his game and boated multiple Kings in the 30-40lb range as well.
-So wether he's hiking guests into the Sacred Pools, getting them their limits of waterfowl during our Cast & Blast week, or swinging up some beast chromers Kyle has been a great addition to the GNRL family.
+So wether he's hiking guests into the Sacred Pools, getting them their limits of waterfowl during our Cast & Blast week, or hooking into giant Kings, Kyle has been a great addition to the GNRL family.
 This will be his 5th season on the Goodnews.

 Cratty, as he's known around camp is not your typical guide.
 He doesn't sport a hat, his shades aren't Smith or Costas, he's not draped head to toe in Simms, and he doesn't have a beard.
 Well, that last one isn't by choice.
 Point is, this guy walks to the beat of his own drum.
 Now living in Louisiana, he spends his off season guiding for Redfish in the Biloxi Marsh.
 This will be his 6th season at GNRL.